5 Top Dividend Plays in Warren Buffett’s Portfolio

 Having a recurring business is of utmost importance to be a top dividend play.
 Apple resumed paying dividends in 2012 and has increased its quarterly dividend rate by more than 50% since then (split adjusted).
 Even though its 1.58% yield doesn’t look like much, note that the company’s payout ratio was just over 26% in its fiscal 2016.
 Moreover, the company has a huge pile of cash, which could be used to boost its capital return program.

-In February, Buffet told CNBC that after January 1 and before Apple’s earnings report on January 31, Berkshire added nearly 76-million shares of Apple stock to its portfolio.
+In February, Buffett told CNBC that after January 1 and before Apple’s earnings report on January 31, Berkshire added nearly 76-million shares of Apple stock to its portfolio.
 This marked one of the biggest Warren Buffett stock purchases in 2017 to date.
 (Source: “Billionaire Warren Buffett more than doubled his holdings in Apple in 2017,” CNBC, February 27, 2017.)

 Apple usually reviews its dividend policy in April.
 I’m pretty certain that the company will have good news for income investors sometime this month.